Ssriram83/cloud-endure-workshop/content/lab/3_Failover/_index.en.md

     CloudEndure will now perform a final sync/snapshot on the volumes and begin the process of building new servers in the target infrastructure, all while maintaining data consistency.
 See the **Job Progress** screen for details.

     ![CE-job-progress](/lab1/job_progress.PNG?classes=shadow,border)

     Monitor the **Job Progress** log until you see **Finished starting converters** message (it should take 3-5 minutes).
-In the meantime you can review <a href="https://docs.cloudendure.com/#Configuring_and_Running_Disaster_Recovery/Performing_a_Disaster_Recovery_Failover/Performing_a_Disaster_Recovery_Failover.htm#Performing_a_Disaster_Recovery_Failover_and_Failback%3FTocPath%3DNavigation%7CConfiguring%2520and%2520Running%2520Disaster%2520Recovery%7CPerforming%2520a%2520Disaster%2520Recovery%2520Failover%2520and%2520Failback%7C_____0" target="_blank">CloudEndure Documentation  on the Failover process</a>.

 {{% notice tip %}}
-If you don't see your job in the **Job Progress** window, refresh the browser (F5) and make sure to scroll to the top of the drop-down list of CloudEndure jobs.
+While the Job is progressing, please review the [Connectivity Requirements](https://docs.cloudendure.com/#Preparing_Your_Environments/Network_Requirements/Network_Requirements.htm) for CloudEndure DisasterRecovery solution.
 {{% /notice %}}

 1. Review resources created by CloudEndure in your AWS account

-    Switch back to the **AWS Console** and navigate to your target AWS region if needed (eu-west-1/Ireland).
+    Switch back to the [AWS Console](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Instances:).

     You will see two additional instances managed by CloudEndure:
     - **CloudEndure Machine Converter** - used for conversion of the source boot volume, making AWS-specific bootloader changes, injecting hypervisor drivers and installing cloud tools.
-It's running for couple of minutes per each Test or cutover.
+It's running for couple of minutes per each Test or Failover.
     - **CloudEndure Replication Server** - used to receive encrypted data from agents installed in the source environment.
 It's running when the replication of data is taking place.

     Both types of instances are fully managed by CloudEndure and are NOT accessible by users.

-    As soon as the failover is finished, you will see 2 new EC2 instance on the list - this is your target Webserver and DB Servers created by CloudEndure.
-Make a note of its public and private IPs, as you will need them in the next step.
+    As soon as the failover is finished, you will see 2 new EC2 instance on [AWS Console](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Instances:) - this is your target Webserver and DB Servers created by CloudEndure.
+    Make a note of Webserver's public and Database server's private IPs, as you will need them in the next step.

     ![Launched Instances](/lab1/launched_instances.png?classes=shadow,border)

     5. Select the webserver and copy its public DNS/IP and paste it in browser.
 It shall show the PHP landing page.